Amin-MAG/My-Notes/Linux/LPIC-1.md

 Nowadays, we have UEFI (Unified Extensible Firmware Interface).
 UEFI has a separate partition `/boot`.
 They're modern and fantasy.

 EFI System partition or ESP is FAT and mounted on `/boot/efi`.
-Bootloader files has `.efi` extentions.
+Bootloader files has `.efi` extensions.

-> Check `/sys/firmware/efi` to see if you're using UEFI or not.
+> Check /sys/firmware/efi to see if you're using UEFI or not.
+>

 ### Bootloader

-The bootloader initialize the minimum hardware needed to boot your system and then scans, finds, and run the OS.
+The bootloader initializes the minimum hardware needed to boot your system and then scans, finds, and runs the OS.

 <aside>
 💡  Grub is a bootloader.

 </aside>

 ### Kernel

 It is the main and core component of your operating system.
 It is the LINUX itself.
-Kernel needs some initial information to to start.
+The kernel needs some initial information to start.
 Those are stored in `initramfs`.

 ## Logs

 ### Kernel Ring Buffer

-When kernel is loading, there is no space to write logs yet.
-The kernel uses the Kernel Ring Bugger to remembers and stores these logs.
-After loading, They're also stored in `/var/log/boot` (for debian) and `/var/log/boot.log` (for redhat).
+When the kernel is loading, there is no space to write logs yet.
+The kernel uses the Kernel Ring Bugger to remember and store these logs.
+After loading, They're also stored in `/var/log/boot` (for Debian) and `/var/log/boot.log` (for RedHat).

 ### dmesg

 `dmesg` shows the full data from the Kernel Ring Buffer up to now.
 But the `/var/log/dmesg` shows the data during the boot.
 The Kernel is continuously logging its messages to `dmesg`.

 ### journalctl